zombieyang/sd-ppp/readme.md

 # SD-PPP: Easily use photoshop in your StableDiffusion/ComfyUI
-> ppp for Professional Photoshop transPorter
+> ppp for Professional Photoshop Portal

-this extension/custom_node is mainly focus on getting/sending picture from/to Photoshop in ComfyUI or SD
+this extension/custom_node is mainly focus on getting/sending picture from/to Photoshop in ComfyUI or SD.
+You can manage your AI art by Photoshop and make Photoshop become the workspace of your SD/ComfyUI

 #### ComfyUI Showcase